VonHeikemen/devlog/content/tools/extending-the-deno-cli-using-a-shell-function.md

   }
 ```

 We are all set.
-If we had a "task" called `test:api` we can invoke that using this.
+If we had a "task" called `test:api` we can invoke it using this.

 ```sh
 deno x test:api